JessMTermini/JessMTermini/README.md

 One day I would also like to incorperate them 🃏 into my programming as well.
 I have a few ideas of what I'd like to build.
 If only there were time to build them all!!
 If anyone feels called to reach out on this, please do!
 I'd love to hear any ideas you have or even just have a code and spiritual chat!!

 - More About Me: I taught myself graphic 🎨🖥️ design back in 2009.
-I have been immersed in both design and software 💾 development since approx. 2011 when I learned how to create my first website using plain old jquery, html and css.
+I have been immersed in both design and software 💾 development since approx. 2011 when I learned how to create my very first website using plain old jquery, html and css.
 I am a cancer survivor and Navy ⚓ Veteran, with an expert 🏆 shot on a 9mm and 🥈 marksmith shot on a shotgun!
 I was born and raised in Long Island, 🗽 NY, but have also temporarily lived in both Italy 🇮🇹, & Connecticuit 🇺🇲.
 I loved them both.
 Both were very beautiful and I look forward to the day I'll be able to go back, even if just for a visit ✈️.

 🕯️🙏  Namaste! 🙏🕯️🌈🌬️💨✨